dailypips/suninf.github.com/_posts/2013/2013-12-9-value-and-jsonparser-in-chrome.md

 layout: article
 title: Value and JsonParser in chrome
 category: chrome
-description: Class base::Value is a variant type to holder complex data, this article introduce the use of base::Value in chrome source code.
 ---
 *Class base::Value is a variant type to holder complex data, this article introduce the use of `base::Value` in chrome source code.*